GateDigger/GDAlgebra/README.md

 At this point, the only notable implement is the univariate_polynomial.hpp container template.
 The template is written directly on pointer arithmetic and allows to specify
   - base coefficient type
   - degree type
-  - automatic leading zeroes trimming functionality
+  - leading zeroes trim mode

 Currently implemented functionality includes:
   - evaluation according to Horner's scheme